Mathura district: Temples

 Shri Krishna Janmbhoomi is a Hindu temple complex located in heart of city of Mathura.
-Hindus consider it as one of the most sacred place as they believe that the temple stands on the same place where ancient Hindu god Lord Krishna was born.
+Hindus consider it as one of the most sacred place as they believe that the temple stands on the same place where ancient Hindu god Krishna was born.
 The complex have a Keshavdev temple where spiritual environment could be felt during morning prayer (Mangla Aarti).
 The temple complex have a museum, where numerous articles excavated from the site related to story of Sri Krishna’a birth are displayed.

 Dwarkadheesh Temple, built in 1814, is a temple near the banks of Yamuna river in Mathura city.
 This temple is managed by followers of Vallabhacarya.
 The temple is fairly interesting architecturally.
 People engaged in Bhajan Kirtan inside temple before daily morning prayer (Mangla Aarti gives an impression of festival and celebration.

 Gita Mandir is situated at a distance of nearly five kilometers from Mathura Junction (in way of Vrindaban from Matura city) is an attraction of Mathura.
 The mandir was built by Birla, one of the leading industrial powers of India.
 The architecture of the temple attracts tourists from all over India.
 The whole of Gita, the sacred book of the Hindus, is inscribed on the temple.
 Carvings and paintings also enhance the temple.
-There is an image of Lord Krishna is present in the sanctum of the Mandir.
+There is an image of Krishna is present in the sanctum of the Mandir.

-Rangaji Temple, built in 1851 is dedicated to Lord Ranganatha or Rangaji depicted as Lord Vishnu in his sheshashayi pose, resting on the coils of the sacred Shesha-nag.
+Rangaji Temple, built in 1851 is dedicated to Ranganatha or Rangaji depicted as Vishnu in his sheshashayi pose, resting on the coils of the sacred Shesha-nag.
 The temple built in the Dravidian style has a tall gopuram (gateway) of six storeys and a gold - plated Dhwaja stambha, 50 feet high.
 A water tank and a picturesque garden lie within the temple enclosure.
 The annual festival of Jal Vihar of the presiding deity is performed with great pomp and splendour at the tank.
 The temple is also known for its `Brahmotsdav' celebration during the month of Chaitra (March - April), more popularly known as the `Rath ka Mela'.
 The ten-day-long celebrations are marked by the pulling of the rath (the chariot car) by the devotees from the temple to the adjoining gardens.

 Jugal Kishor Temple was built in the 17th century after Emperor Akbar's visit to Vridaban in the year 1570, he ordered four temples to be built by the Gaudya Vaisnavas, which were Madana-mohana, Govindaji, Gopinatha and Jugal Kisore.
 The temple is located near Kesi Ghat in Vrindaban and also called as Kesi temple.